foucault studies

 aesthetic telos, the cultivation of beauty, to these two ethical traditions.
 O’Leary

-contemporary project, viz., jolting his readers out of habitual acceptance of
+contemporary project, viz., jolting his readers out of a habitual acceptance of a

 particular form of universalist morality.
 See O’Leary, Foucault and the Art of Ethics, 7,